Kings Priory School

-It was founded as The King's School in 1860 and was originally situated solely in the old headmaster's house, now Tynemouth House, which continues to be used for conferences and teaching.
-Previously an fee-charging private school, The King's School converted to academy status in September 2013, merging with the Priory Primary school in Tynemouth and was renamed Kings Priory School.
+The school was founded in 1860 and in 1865 became known as Tynemouth School and was originally situated in the old headmaster's house, now Tynemouth House, which continues to be used for conferences and teaching.
+Later the name 'The King's School, Tynemouth' was used.
+Previously a fee-charging private school, The King's School converted to academy status in September 2013, merging with the Priory Primary school in Tynemouth and was renamed Kings Priory School.
 It remains a member of the Woodard Corporation but is now state-funded.

 History

 The school was founded in Jarrow in 1860, but by 1865 had moved to its present site in Tynemouth.
 The school originally provided private education for local boys as Tynemouth School: the school did not become known as The King's School until the 1960s.
 The school's name is in reference to the three ancient kings buried at Tynemouth Priory: Oswin, Osred II and Malcolm III.
 Consequently, there are many student myths as to the position of the apostrophe in the name (King's, rather than Kings').
 The school grew considerably in size during the second half of the 20th century and began to admit girls to both the Kindergarten and the Sixth Form during that time.
 The school became fully coeducational and part comprehensive in 1996, following the initial decision in 1992.